konstsaf/mqtt-rethinkdb/README.md

 # mqtt-rethinkdb
-MQTT client with RethinkDB database as circular database.
+Working example of MQTT client with storing messages to RethinkDB database.
+Act as daemon to hold messages into database.